-There are many ways we can migrate the encrypted database, no matter what type of database version of SQL Server that we are using, the solutions below are options we can use to upgrade and migrate SQL Server instances:
+There are many ways to migrate the databases, no matter what database version of SQL Server that we are using, below options are the solutions we can use to upgrade and migrate SQL Server instances:

-In-place Upgrade: There is a considerable down time for the application, since this is a completely automated process and will be helpful only in case we have to upgrade on the same server or we are planning to have the databases in the same hardware and it is a must to have the same configuration and instance name of the SQL Server, this is completely managed by the installation package from Microsoft upgrades for the SQL Server databases and its components.
-This is the mostly used for non-prod instances, since a failure in the installation during upgrade and the roll back time is very high.
+In-place Upgrade: There will be a down time for the application, since this is completely an automated process and will be helpful only in case of upgrade to be perform on the same server or if we are planning to have databases in the same hardware and a must to have the same configuration and Same instance name of the SQL Server, this is completely managed by the Upgrade wizard from Microsoft upgrades for the SQL Server databases and its components.
+This type of upgrade is mostly used for non-prod instances, if the installation of upgrade is failed then the roll back time is very high.

-Backup Restore method: The down time is minimal for the application, where-in we will be backing up the database and restoring it in the new environment to same location on the Windows drives as the existing ones, along with the certificates and creating a database master key in the master or the database itself is based on the encryption level at the source, then we would have a log shipping or database mirroring enabled from the existing to new environment, during the cutover phase, we will fail it over the new environment and bring down the existing environment, this is the best practice followed across the industry.
-Otherwise we will be doing a full backup and restore during the cutover period for most of the databases, for very large sized databases, we would have to take the differential backup and tail log backup from the source server and restore them to destination and bring the database in a consistent state, during the cut over phase.
-The major disadvantage with this approach is that, it involves lot of manual intervention and the preparation time is more than the actual execution phase.
+Backup Restore method: Here the down time for the application is minimal, where we will be backing up the databases and restoring it to new environment in same location on the physical Windows drives as the existing ones, along with the certificates and also creating a database master key in the master database or the database itself is based on the encryption level at the source, then we would have a log shipping or database mirroring enabled from the existing to new environment, during the cutover phase, we will fail it over the new environment and bring down the existing environment, this is the best practice followed across the industry.
+Otherwise we will be performing a full backup and restore during the cutover phase for most of the databases, if the size of the database is large, then we will take the differential backup, tail log backup from the source server and restore them to destination server and bring the database to ONLINE state, during the cut over phase.
+The main disadvantage with this method is that, it needs a lot of manual intervention and the time for preparation work is more than the actual execution phase.

-SSIS package: Can take lot of time for the migration and it involve lot of effort.
-Create an SSIS package that would copy the data from the existing environment to a new environment, and then create a copy to the new database, which is compatible with the application.
-This is time consuming as it involves writing the SSIS package to new database, and then using larger database.
+SSIS package: This takes a lot of time for the migration and involves a lot of effort.
+Create an SSIS package will do copy the data from the existing current environment to a target environment, and then it creates a copy to the new database, to compatible with application.
+This is a time consuming process as it include writing SSIS package to new database, and then using larger database.

-The best practice approach would be to backup and restore the database from one server to another for upgrading the databases, but not all servers can be use this approach.
-Here is our recommendation to migrate the databases:
+Best practice would be to backup and restore the database from one server to another Server for upgrading the databases, but not all servers can be use this approach.
+Below are the recommendations to migrate the databases:

-Build the server for SQL databases and install SQL server executables on the target server
+Build the Windows Server for SQL and install required Latest SQL server Version on the new build server

-Best practices configuration would be implemented during the SQL Server upgrade and migration
+Best practices for configuration settings can be implemented while performing the SQL Server upgrade or side-by-side migration.

-Move all the logins from source to target using sp_hexadecimal and sp_revlogins
+Move all your logins from source server to target server using stored proc’s sp_hexadecimal and sp_revlogins

-Move all the jobs from source to destination by generating the job scripts on the source system.
+Move all jobs from source to destination server by generating the job scripts on the source server.

-Move all the DTS and SSIS packages by storing it as a file system file and copy it on the destination system and make the required configuration changes
+Move all your DTS and SSIS packages storing it as file system file and copy it to destination server and make the required configuration changes.

-Script out the replication setup on the source system and copy the script on destination and execute the script to configure replication on the destination system
+Script out replication setup on source server and move the script to destination server and execute the script to configure replication on the destination server.

-Understand the impact of new features (like SQL 2008 Backup compression strategies, Policy Base management, Resource Governor etc..)
+Also need to understand the new features impact (like SQL 2008 Backup compression strategies, Policy Base management, Resource Governor etc..)

-Identify long running queries / Batch job performance etc.,
+Check Long running queries / any performance issues etc.,